Secularism In India

 A Sanskrit phrase Vasudhaiva Kutumbakam is found in Maha Upanishad which means “the world is one family“.
 Our secularism promotes peace and harmony and India is respected for its age-old values of spreading peace through its philosophy of Vasudhaiva Kutumbakam.
 In India, all minority religions enjoy full freedom and in certain cases are protected.
 This is different in neighboring countries like Pakistan and Bangladesh which were once part of India but they later became Islamic countries.

 Political parties somewhat play a communal card to their advantage, all politicians should commit themselves to national unity and secularism.
-Politician use religion for political goals, the communal-secular card is being played for political motives only.
+Politicians use religion for political goals, the communal-secular card is being played for political motives only.
 Religion has become a convenient weapon in the hands of unscrupulous politicians.
 Mobs are ready to commit mayhem on the basis of religious sentiments.
-Some of the political parties have vested interest in communism & communal violence to gain power, others tolerate it to retain power.
+Some of the political parties have a vested interest in communism & communal violence to gain power, others tolerate it to retain power.

 Communalism today poses a great danger to Indian society and polity and its virus should be weeded out by all means.
 The fact that India’s unity lies in accepting its rich diversity and should be wholeheartedly realized.
-We should promote tolerance, social justice, economic welfare and equality among all the citizens which will help in securing the secular fabric in India.
+We should promote tolerance, social justice, economic welfare, and equality among all the citizens which will help in securing the secular fabric in India.